xXFirst555Xx/FuelTracker/ABOUT.md

 # About

 FuelTracker is a demo application for tracking fuel usage.
-This version removes the Feather icon set entirely and displays sidebar navigation with plain Thai text labels.
+This version uses the Feather icon set in the sidebar alongside Thai text labels.